CrunchyData/pgstigcheck-inspec/README.md

 PostgreSQL STIG Compliance Validator (pgStigCheck) for InSpec is an open source compliance testing solution for PostgreSQL.

-Developed in order to reduce the time it takes to secure authority to operate (ATO) certification for cloud services, pgStickCheck technology leverages open source software to provide automated compliance testing in real time.  pgStigCheck uses the [InSpec](https://github.com/chef/inspec), which provides an open source compliance, security and policy testing framework that dynamically extracts system configuration information.
+Developed in order to reduce the time it takes to secure Authority to Operate (ATO) certification for cloud services, pgStickCheck technology leverages open source software to provide automated compliance testing in real time. pgStigCheck uses the [InSpec](https://github.com/chef/inspec), which provides an open source compliance, security and policy testing framework that dynamically extracts system configuration information.

 ## PostgreSQL STIG Overview